My essays about healthy relationships with God, others, & yourself.

 • Instead of butting heads with them about their financial wants, it forces them to make decisions about what matters most, learning important life skills.

-• It gives them cash that can be used to reimburse you for any damage they may cause.
+• It gives them assets that can be used to reimburse you for any damage they may cause.

-• It gives us opportunities to consult with them about their financial choices.
+• It gives us opportunities to help consult with them about their financial choices.

 • It makes you the coolest parents on the block!